benmclaren/camillafitness/content/about.md

 ## Qualifications
 - Certified Level 3 Personal Trainer
 - Certified Pre and Post Natal Personal Trainer
+- A member of The Chartered Institute for the Management of Sport and Physical Activity

 ## Philosophy & Motivation
 Fitness is essential for emotional and physical stamina and for overall health and